rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 the site might support other ways of creating an account in the future.)
 Once you’re logged in, visit your account settings at [https://crates.io/me/](https://crates.io/me/)<!-- ignore --> and retrieve your API key.
-Then run the `cargo login` command and paste your API key when prompted, like this:
+Then, run the `cargo login` command and paste your API key when prompted, like this:

 ```console
 $ cargo login